AbedAlRahmanMneimneh/Stochastic/README.md

 6. **Frequency of Full Capacity:**
    - Determine how often the system reaches full capacity during the working day.

----

-## Report Structure

-### 1. Execution Steps
-- Detailed explanation of how each step was implemented.

-### 2. Results and Answers
-- Answers to all required questions with supporting calculations and visualizations.

-### 3. Evaluation and Assessment
-- Interpretation of results within realistic and factual perspectives.
-- Recommendations for operational improvements.

----

 ## Appendix: Code and Simulated Data
 Provide Python or R code for data simulation, matrix computation, and analysis.